Citrix DaaS

 3. Give the application access to the Tenant 2 resource group.
 Sign in as Tenant 2 and give the application registration access to the resource group which has the gallery image.
 For more information, see Authenticate requests across tenants.

-Add shared tenants to a connection using Full Configuration
+Add shared tenants to a connection using Studio

-When creating or updating machine catalogs in the Full Configuration interface, you can select shared images from different Azure tenants and subscriptions (shared through the Azure Compute Gallery).
+When creating or updating machine catalogs in Studio, you can select shared images from different Azure tenants and subscriptions (shared through the Azure Compute Gallery).
 The feature requires that you provide shared tenant and subscription information for associated host connections.

 Note: